Buttigieg on GOP opposition to codifying same-sex marriage: 'Our marriage deserves to be treated equally' - KTVZ

 “If [Rubio’s] got time to fight against Disney, I don’t know why he wouldn’t have time to help safeguard marriages like mine — look, this is really, really important to a lot of people.
 It’s certainly important to me,” Buttigieg told CNN’s Jake Tapper on “State of the Union.”

+A visibly emotional Buttigieg described spending breakfast Sunday morning with his twin children so his husband, Chasten, would have time to rest, telling Tapper, “That’s no small thing, as every parent of small kids knows.”

-Buttigieg told Tapper spending time Sunday morning with his children, “had me thinking about how much I depend on and count on my spouse every day, and our marriage deserves to be treated equally,” blasting House Republicans for voting against legislation codifying same-sex marriage just “hours after I was in a room with a lot of them talking about transportation policy, having what I thought were perfectly normal conversations with many of them on that subject.”
+“That half-hour of my morning had me thinking about how much I depend on and count on my spouse every day, and our marriage deserves to be treated equally,” he reflected, blasting House Republicans for voting against legislation codifying same-sex marriage just “hours after I was in a room with a lot of them talking about transportation policy, having what I thought were perfectly normal conversations with many of them on that subject.”

 “If they don’t want to spend a lot of time on this, they can vote ‘yes,’ and move on, and that would be really reassuring for a lot of families around America, including mine,” Buttigieg told Tapper.